diogocavilha/fancy-git/README.md

 ![logo](https://github.com/diogocavilha/fancy-git/blob/master/images/logo.png)

-Fancygit is a tool that changes the terminal prompt in order to show you a few cool git informations when you're working on a git repo.
+Fancygit is a tool which works for Linux and MAC OS, that changes the terminal prompt in order to show you a few cool git informations when you're working on a git repo.
 It'll always keep you informed about the current branch status.

 :bookmark: [You can check out the changelog here](https://github.com/diogocavilha/fancy-git/blob/master/CHANGELOG.md)

 # Installing
-> Linux and MAC OS

 ```sh
 curl -sS https://raw.githubusercontent.com/diogocavilha/fancy-git/master/install.sh | sh
 ```

 # Uninstalling
-> Linux and MAC OS

 ```sh
 curl -sS https://raw.githubusercontent.com/diogocavilha/fancy-git/master/uninstall.sh | sh
 ```